Undergraduate Teaching & Learning

 Lectures and practical classes

 Lectures and practical classes or ‘labs’ (in the sciences) are organised centrally by the University.
-Practical work is usually a required part of a degree course, and records are kept of student attendance and performance.
-They are often a qualifying requirement for passing the degree.
-Although attendance records are not usually kept for lectures, it would be foolish to miss any scheduled lectures for your course without the approval of your Personal Tutor.
 Lectures usually cover the core syllabus material, with an additional perspective beyond the background reading and provide a good grounding for your private study.
-Lecturers often provide handouts for lectures or copies of their presentation slides.
-However, these resources in isolation are not a substitute for attending lectures, but this may only become apparent at revision time!
+Resources handed out by lecturers are not a substitute for attending lectures, though this may only become apparent at revision time.
 Students should use these handouts as a support for their own note taking in the lectures, perhaps annotating them during the lecture itself.
 It is essential to take an active approach to engagement with lectures, making sure you follow the argument.
 Students may wish to use the lecture as an introduction prior to reading about the topic, or a consolidation and extension of the background reading completed in advance.
 If you do not feel you are getting the most out of lectures, please talk to your tutor.

 Private study